dominusmi/GridWorlds.jl/README.md

 ## TODO
 - Allow for both state-action and state reward (only the latter currently implemented)
 - Generate macros for customised action and their movement
+- Add "Wall" state, which should give a zero transition probability when trying to be reached

 ### Collaborators are highly welcome!